StillLu/ASIV/README.md

  <img  src="Figures/22.png" width="500" >
 </p>
 <p align="center"; style = "font-size:15px">
   Fig.2.
 Symmetric versus asymmetric pairwise interaction (computed by our method) where the directed edge $a\rightarrow b$ refers to in the presence of $a$ how much contribution of $b$ made to the model prediction.
-The presence of "very" does not influence "funny" much while "funny" further modifies "very" and thus the interaction influence of $"funny"\rightarrow "very" $ is stronger than that of $ "very"\rightarrow "funny"$.
+The presence of "very" does not influence "funny" much while "funny" further modifies "very" and thus the interaction influence of "funny" $\rightarrow$ "very" $ is stronger than that of "very"$\rightarrow$ "funny".
 }
 </p>